S-expression: Use in Lisp

 an unquoted identifier atom can typically contain anything but quotes, whitespace characters, parentheses, brackets, braces, backslashes, and semicolons.
 In either case, a prohibited character can typically be included by escaping it with a preceding backslash.
 Unicode support varies.

 The recursive case of the s-expr definition is traditionally implemented using cons cells.

 S-expressions were originally intended only for data to be manipulated by M-expressions, but the first implementation of Lisp was an interpreter of S-expression encodings of M-expressions, and Lisp programmers soon became accustomed to using S-expressions for both code and data.

 This means that Lisp is homoiconic; that is, the primary representation of programs is also a data structure in a primitive type of the language itself.

-Examples of data S-expressions

 Nested lists can be written as S-expressions: ((milk juice) (honey marmalade)) is a two-element S-expression whose elements are also two-element S-expressions.
 The whitespace-separated notation used in Lisp (and this article) is typical.
 Line breaks (newline characters) usually qualify as separators.
 This is a simple context-free grammar for a tiny subset of English written as an S-expression (Gazdar/Melish, Natural Language Processing in Lisp), where S=sentence, NP=Noun Phrase, VP=Verb Phrase, V=Verb: